 For this blanket I used some Yarn Bee Tender Touch yarn that I found at Hobby Lobby in a beautiful mustard color.
 This yarn is very soft and works up very nicely.
 Even though it is acrylic yarn, its more fuzzy like wool, so if you’re looking for something a little sleeker and shinier I’d recommend Red Heart Soft or Caron Simply Soft as a substitute.

-Finished size 35 x 35 inches
+Finished size 35 in x 35 in

-Herringbone Half Double Crochet (HHDC): Yarn over (YO), insert your hook, pull up a loop and pull directly through first loop on hook, YO, pull through remaining two loops.
+Herringbone Half Double Crochet (HHDC): Yarn over (YO), insert your hook, YO, pull up a loop and pull directly through first loop on hook, YO, pull through remaining two loops.

 Chain 101.
 (To make your blanket bigger or smaller, chain any multiple of ten, then add 1.)